-It wasn’t that long ago that at most weddings the guests would tie shoes, tin cans etc to the back of the newlyweds car.
-The origins of this custom are like the origins of the majority of wedding traditions, steeped in superstition.
+Not that long ago at most weddings the guests would tie shoes, tin cans etc to the back of the newlyweds car.
+The origins of this custom are like the origins of most wedding traditions, steeped in superstition.

 In the Tudor period in England guests would throw shoes at the newlywed couple!
-It was considered good luck if they could hit the carriage or the couple!
+They considered it good luck if they could hit the carriage or the couple!

 The tradition of the throwing of the bouquet originally started with throwing one of the brides shoes over her shoulder.

 And the reason for tying shoes, cans and other assorted objects to the back of the carriage?
 It was generally considered that the guests had to make as much noise as possible as the new couple departed the wedding venue to scare off the evil spirits from bothering the couple, and so bells, horns, fireworks and other things were used to create a racket!